atuttle/blog/blog/2016/the-cost-of-abstraction.md

 ---
-title: 'The Cost of Abstraction'
+title: "The Cost of Abstraction"
-summary: 'Adam responds to a blog post about the half-life of career-knowledge'
+summary: "Adam responds to a blog post about the half-life of career-knowledge"
 date: 2016-10-07 11:00:00
 tags:
   - coding